brentnycum/BNHtmlPdfKit/README.md

 ## Background

 This all started with a [post of mine](http://itsbrent.net/2011/06/printing-converting-uiwebview-to-pdf/) back in June of 2011, when I was trying to save Html data to a PDF and copy the PDF data to an email as an attachment.
 I had always wanted to make the code better and was finally able to.
-The post of mine generates a bunch of traffic to my blog to this day, by an order of 10 fold to the next top page.
+The post of mine generates a bunch of traffic to my blog to this day, by an order of 10 fold to the next top page and is still a very popular problem that people are working on.

 ## Usage